Lie coalgebras and rational homotopy theory II: Hopf invariants: Hopf invariants from the bar complex.

 \section{Hopf invariants from the bar complex.}

 In these first sections when dealing exclusively with the bar complex, we only need associative cochains and so work integrally.
-Later when dealing with the Lie coalgebraic model of a space, we switch to commutative cochains and work over the rationals.
-For consistency with historical practice we use $C^{*}(X)$ to denote the standard cochains with the cup product on a simplicial set $X$, or equivalently any subalgebra whose inclusion induces an isomorphism on cohomology.
+Later when dealing with the Lie coalgebra model of a space, we switch to exclusive use of commutative cochains and work over the rationals.
+For consistency with historical practice we use $C^{*}(X)$ to denote the usual cochains with cup product on a simplicial set $X$, or equivalently any subalgebra whose inclusion induces an isomorphism on cohomology.
 Similarly, we let $A^{*}(X)$ denote the $PL$ forms on $X$ or equivalently a subalgebra model.
-It is a funny accident of history that $A^{*}$ is commutative while $C^{*}$ is associative but not commutative (except in an $E_{\infty}$ sense).
+It is an unfortunate accident of notational history that $A^{*}$ is commutative while $C^{*}$ is associative but not commutative (except in an $E_{\infty}$ sense).

-\begin{definition} To set notation, let $B(R)$ denote the bar complex on an associative differential graded algebra $R$, defined in the standard way as the total complex of a bicomplex spanned by monomials $x_{1}| \cdots| x_{n}$, where the $x_{i}$ have positive degree, multilinear in each variable.
-The ``internal'' differential $d_{R}$ is given by extending that of $R$ by the Leibniz rule.
-We write $d_{\mu}$ for the ``external'' differential, defined by removing bars and multiplying.
-We write $d_B$ for the total differential.
-If $\omega$ is a monomial in the bar complex, the internal degree of $\omega$ is the sum of the degrees of its component elements, and the weight of $\omega$ is its number of component elements.
-The total degree of $\omega$ is its internal degree minus its weight.
+\begin{definition} Let $B(R)$ denote the bar complex on an associative differential graded algebra $R$, defined in the standard way as the total complex of a bicomplex spanned by monomials $x_{1}| \cdots| x_{n}$, where the $x_{i}$ have positive degree, multilinear in each variable.
+The ``internal'' differential $d_{R}$ is given by extending that of $R$ by the Leibniz rule, and the ``external'' differential $d_{\mu}$ is defined by removing bars and multiplying; we write $d_B$ for the total differential in the bar complex when it is not otherwise clear by context.
+If $x$ is a monomial in the bar complex, the internal degree of $x$ is the sum of the degrees of its component elements, and the weight of $x$ is its number of component elements.
+The total degree of $x$ is its internal degree minus its weight.

 Let $B(X)$ denote $B(C^{*}(X))$, and let $H^{*}_{B}(X)$ denote $H_{*}(B(C^{*}(X)))$. \end{definition}